Overtime

 Illinois Overtime Laws

 Overtime regulations are a significant part of the Fair Labor Standards Act (FLSA).
-The FLSA includes federal guidelines for employment including overtime, minimum wage, child labor standards, and recordkeeping.
+The FLSA includes federal guidelines for employment including overtime, minimum wage, child labor standards, and record keeping.
 These standards are intended to protect workers and provide clarity for employers operating businesses of all sizes.

 To understand overtime, it is important to understand employment status.
 According to the FLSA, there are two distinctions for employees including: